juan-instructor/beginner-functional-programming-exercises/README.md

 ];
 ```

-# Hard Work Pays off - If you need extra practice (specially to get ready for final exam and final projects)
+# Hard work pays off

+## If you need extra practice (specially to get ready for the final exam and final projects)

 1. Read chapter 4 and 5 on objects and Arrays.
 Come to my desk whenever you have questions
 2. Practice in [freecodecamp](https://www.freecodecamp.org/) - Sign in with your school account